feathers-plus/cli-generator-example/README.md

-# newgen
+# cli-generator-example

-> newgen app
+> Example Feathers app using the @feathers-plus/graphql adapter to expose a GraphQL endpoint.

 ## About

-This project uses [Feathers](http://feathersjs.com).
+This app uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.

 ## Getting Started